 In line with our Behaviour Policy, there will be consequences for incidents of bullying behaviour.
 We recognise that the serious nature of bullying can cause physical and emotional harm, both of which may lead to psychological damage to the victim.
 All incidents of bullying will be treated seriously.
-Should investigations confirm an incident of bullying has taken place, the student accused of bullying behaviour will be issued with a Red Card (including a HOY detention) and parents/guardians contacted so that the school can work with them to prevent such incidents occurring again.
-Parties involved may be invited to participate in the restorative justice programme established in the College.
+Should investigations confirm an incident of bullying has taken place, the student accused of bullying behaviour will be sanctioned according to the behaviour ladder and parents/guardians contacted so that the school can work with them to prevent such incidents occurring again.
+Parties involved may be invited to participate in the restorative justice programme established in Thornton.
 Parents will be informed of developments.
 During meetings individuals will be made aware of their behaviour and its effect upon others.
 Support will be offered to all who need it, and this may include continued meetings with the Head of Year / Assistant Head - Head of Prep